Randomized Solutions to Convex Programs with Multiple Chance Constraints: Introduction

-A key advantage of the scenario approach is that it neither requires knowledge of the distribution function of the uncertainty nor of the uncertainty set $\Delta$, which may be of a very general nature; it only assumes the availability of a sufficient number of \iid random samples of $\den$.
-Therefore it could be argued that the scenario approach is at the heart of any robust and stochastic optimization method, because either the uncertainty set $\Delta$ or the probability distribution of $\den$ are constructed based on some (necessarily finite) experience of the uncertainty.
-Another computational advantage is that the solution is obtained through a deterministic convex optimization program, for which numerous efficient algorithms and solvers are readily available \cite{BoydVan:2004,LuenYe:2008,NocWri:2006}.
+\begin{assumption}[Uncertainty] (a) The uncertainty $\den$ is a random variable with (possibly unknown) probability measure $\Pr$ and support set $\Delta$. (b) A sufficient number of independent random samples from $\den$ can be obtained. \end{assumption} Note that Assumption \ref{Ass:Uncertainty} is fairly general.
+It could even be argued that the scenario approach is at the heart of any robust and stochastic optimization method, because either the uncertainty set $\Delta$ or the probability distribution of $\den$ are usually constructed based on some (necessarily finite) experience of the uncertainty.

-While the existing theory on the scenario approach, and also in stochastic programming, can only handle single chance constraints, as in \eqref{Equ:ChaConstrProg}, problems with multiple chance constraints are also of interest:

-where $i$ is the chance constraint index running in $\BN_{1}^{N}:=\{1,2,...,N\}$.
-One motivation for this is that systems in science and engineering, which are steadily increasing in size and complexity, often comprise multiple sub-systems that are individually subject to uncertain constraints, yet all sub-systems have to be considered integratively for an optimal operation of the entire system.
-Another motivation are multi-stage stochastic decision problems \cite[Cha.\,7]{BirgLouv:1997}, \cite[Cha.\,8]{KallMay:2011} \cite[Cha.\,13]{Prekopa:1995} \cite[Cha.\,3]{Shapiro:2009} in which typically one chance constraint needs to be enforced per time step, while the optimal decision problem comprises multiple time steps.
-With view on the latter, the $N$ chance constraints of \eqref{Equ:MultChaConstrProg} will also be referred to as `\emph{stages}' in this paper; yet the multiple chance constraints are treated in a general, \ie not necessarily temporal, manner.

-Note that, in principle, a sub-optimal solution to \eqref{Equ:MultChaConstrProg} can be obtained by means of finding a sub-optimal solution to \eqref{Equ:ChaConstrProg}, if the a single chance constraint is set up as follows:

-However, this procedure may introduce a considerable amount of conservatism, as it requires the scenario solution $x$ to lie simultaneously inside \emph{all} constraint sets $\CX_{i}$ with the \emph{highest} of all probabilities $1-\ep_{i}$.
-Apparently, this conservatism increases for a larger number of chance constraints $N$ and a greater variation in the values of $\ep_{i}$.

-The fundamental contribution of this paper is to reduce the existing sample bounds if the scenario approach is applied to stochastic programs with multiple chance constraints---with the key effects of an improvement of the quality of the scenario solution and a decrease of the computational complexity, while the probabilistic guarantees remain the exactly the same as before.
-The developed theory also applies to many single-stage problems, where the existing sample bounds (which are tight in the general case) are reduced in cases when the chance constraint carries a special property, as it is held by many common constraint classes.
-Intuitively speaking, the property is that the chance constraint fails to constrain some `directions' of the search space, like a linear constraint with an uncertain right-hand side leaves a $(d-1)$-subspace of $\BRd$ unconstrained.